TONY FARRAR GALLERY

 As he was being transferred to prison, his envoy was attacked.
 The bus flipped over and Grayson was ejected from the vehicle and into a river.
 He dragged himself onto a riverbank and passed out.

 As he came to, he realized he was in a hospital bed hooked up to several machines.
 He was surrounded by his former squad.
 They explained Gen. Marion Higgins offered them honorable discharges in exchange for immunity and not testifying on his behalf.
-They all went to work for a private security form.
+They all went to work for a private security firm.
 The security firm offered them bio enhancements.
 They found out when Grayson was being transferred and began to plot.

 Grayson had been in a coma.
 His squad had him put through the same bio enhancement procedure.
 Grayson wanted to turn himself in, but the squad argued that said action could land them in hot water.
 Grayson was adamant until he met with the squad’s new leader: Gen. Marion Higgins.

 Higgins explained that he wanted his own special ops group to track Joe Higgins and reclaim the Shield armor.
-He wanted Grayson to take over the role of the Shield and use his squad as back-up.
+He wanted Grayson to take over the role of the Shield and use his squad as a back-up.
 They would take orders from only him.
 Grayson said he would have to talk with his wife about it.
 Higgins explained that John had been in a coma for 2 years.
 He had been declared dead.
 His wife had moved on and remarried.

 Grayson was furious and escaped.
 His squad gave chase.
 After a disastrous confrontation and explosion, the squad presumed Grayson died.
 He raided one of their safehouses.
 Grayson armed himself and as Captain Commando, righted his sights at Gen. Higgins and the squad now known as The Crucible.